mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

   mechansim for the http requests.
 * `github.com/stretchr/testify` is used for writing tests.
 * `golang.org/x/oauth2` is used for handling open authorization (OAuth).
-* `golang.org/x/time` is used for facilitating the operations related to datetime.
+* `golang.org/x/time` is used for facilitating operations related to datetime.

-As for the indirect dependencies, they are dependencies used the direct dependencies mentioned above.
-They are transistive dependencies.
+As for the indirect dependencies, they are dependencies used by the direct dependencies mentioned above.
+They are transitive dependencies.
 See ["//indirect for a dependency in go.mod file in Go (Golang)"](https://golangbyexample.com/indirect-dependency-golang/) to learn more about this.

 ## CI

-Continuous integration also plays an important part of the success of the project.
+Continuous integration also plays an important part in the success of the project.
 It allows maintainers to focus on what matters and reduce the burden.
-This GitLab SDK uses GitHub actions to run lints and tests.
-It is configured to test the 3 major Go versions: 1.18, 1.19 and the latest one.
+This GitLab SDK uses GitHub actions to run linting and tests.
+It is configured to test the 3 major Go versions: 1.18, 1.19, and the latest one.

 ```yaml
     name: Lint and Test - ${% raw %}{{ matrix.go-version }}{% endraw %}